christian-posta/devnation-fabric8-cdelivery/instructions.md

 # Copy ssh keys

-Pass as parameter the location of the vagrant private key
+Pass as parameter the location of the vagrant private key and run the bash script `/scripts/copy-keys-vagrant.sh`

 ```
 cd /Users/chmoulli/MyProjects/MyConferences/devnation-2015/demo/devnation-fabric8-cdelivery